modeset/-deprecated-chrono/README.md

-punch
+Chrono
 =====

-Simple timekeeping system - make it easy to remember how you spend your hours
+Simple timekeeping system - make it easy to remember how you're spending your hours